usuaero/Optix/README.md

 Since January of 2019, API of Optix has changed significantly to somewhat mirror that of scipy.optimize.
 We continue working to improve the API and functionality of Optix.
-This README will always contain update information for using Optix.
+This README will always contain up to date information for using Optix.

 BOUNDS FUNCTIONALITY IN OPTIX IS NOT AVAILABLE.